-Q&A: Ask The Post about coronavirus cases, vaccines in the greater Washington region
+When will kids be vaccinated?
+Post reporters answer your coronavirus questions.

-The Washington Post’s Julie Zauzmer, Erin Cox, Fenit Nirappil and Angela Fritz will answer your questions about the vaccine rollout in all three jurisdictions at noon on Wednesday.
+The Washington Post’s Julie Zauzmer, Erin Cox, Fenit Nirappil and Angela Fritz are answering your questions about the vaccine rollout in all three jurisdictions.

-Zauzmer covers the D.C. government’s response to the virus.
-Cox reports on Maryland state politics.
-Nirappil spent five years covering District politics and now reports on the federal government’s response to the pandemic.
-Fritz edits and writes The Post’s daily coronavirus newsletter.

-Submit your questions below.
+Join the discussion below.
 The question box includes a space for your name, but please feel free to omit your name and type a subject line or the topic of the question.

 This is the fourth in a series of live chats we’ve held on the region’s response to the virus.
 We’ve answered dozens of coronavirus-related questions in three other chats from Feb.
 3, Feb.
 10 and Feb.
 18.